Arthur Henry White

 Arthur Henry White (March 30, 1924 – August 25, 2014) was an American businessman and humanitarian.
-He was a co-founder and vice chairman of Yankelovich Partners, Inc., a research and consulting firm; a co-founder of Reading Is Fundamental, the largest non-profit children's literacy organization in the world; and a founder of for the Future, a non-profit organization which analyzes, develops, and provides job training and education.
+He was a co-founder and vice chairman of Yankelovich Partners, Inc., a research and consulting firm; a co-founder of Reading Is Fundamental, the largest non-profit children's literacy organization in the world; and a founder of Jobs for the Future, a non-profit organization which analyzes, develops, and provides job training and education.

 Education

 After graduating from Boston Latin School in 1941, White attended Harvard University.
 He interrupted his studies to volunteer for the U.S.A.A.F.
 (United States Army Air Forces).
 After the war, he returned to Harvard, graduating magna cum laude on June 5, 1947, with an A.B. in Government backdated to 1945, his original class year as was the custom for veterans.

 White then worked as a research scientist under Douglas McGregor and Mason Haire at the MIT Sloan School of Management.
 White was accepted to Harvard Law School but after one year transferred to the Harvard Graduate School of Business where he found his calling in business.
 White graduated with an MBA in 1951.